ValPaliy/valticus/input/posts/How To Change Your VSCode Theme Depending On The Time Of Day.md

 That's it.
 Now, depending on the time of day, your IDE will look different, and you will not have to worry about your eyes getting tired.

-update: there's yet another, a little different theme by [Sarah Drasner](https://sarahdrasnerdesign.com/) called [In Bed by 7pm](https://marketplace.visualstudio.com/items?itemName=sdras.inbedby7pm), which you can easily integrate into your theme switching routine as a fourth theme like I did:
+Few updates: there's yet another, a little different theme by [Sarah Drasner](https://sarahdrasnerdesign.com/) called [In Bed by 7pm](https://marketplace.visualstudio.com/items?itemName=sdras.inbedby7pm), which you can easily integrate into your theme switching routine as a fourth theme like I did:

 ```
   "themeswitcher.mappings": [